dazuma/toys/toys/docs/guide.md

 Tools whose name begins with an underscore (e.g. `_foo`) are called "hidden" tools.
 They can be executed the same as any other tool, but are normally omitted from the subtool list displayed in help and usage screens.
-You may use hidden tools as "internal" tools that are meant to be called only as part of the implementation of other tools.
+You can use hidden tools as "internal" tools that are meant to be called only as part of the implementation of other tools.